treduckstech/macadmins/Kandji/Daily Checks/README.md

 ### `latestOScheck.py`
 Compares the OS versions of devices with the latest available versions and sends a list of devices that are not up to date to Slack.
 Leverages [SOFA](https://sofa.macadmins.io/) to get the latest OS versions.
+- Need to fix the zero day listing for iOS devices.

 ### `macosLocationByIP.py`
 Updates device notes in Kandji with location information based on the public IP.
 Due to using the public IP of a device to find the location, it's not very accurate.
 I wrote this mainly so I could see if my devices had left the country.
 Leverages the [ipify](https://www.ipify.org/) API.